 It will interest you

-This book arose as an idea to explain the theory behind the Jamón, but with a practical section that helps to understand the concepts...read and eat at the same time!
-A packaging that allows you to taste the different types of Jamón according to their origin.
-The only book in the world that you can eat where you will find all the explanations about jamón.
+This book was created as an idea to explain the theory behind the ham but with a practical section that helps to understand the concepts well.... read and eat!
+A pack that allows you to taste the different types of ham according to their origin.
+The only edible book in the world where you will find all the explanations about ham.

 A Jamón is the result of burying a pig leg in salt.
 Depending on the type of pig and its diet, the months of cry-curing vary considerably and its taste also varies.
 Due to the large amount of meat present in the same jamón, we find different flavours: the "maza" is the tenderest part, the "contramaza" the tastiest and when approaching the bone, we find a greater intensity.